Longshore Workers Compensation Lawyer in Northern California

 • Compensation regardless of who was at fault

-At Weltin Law, we ensure your rights are protected and that you receive the benefits you may be entitled to under federal law.
+At Weltin Law, we help injured workers review their rights and the benefits that may be available under federal law.

-Longshore workers compensation lawyers helping injured harbor workers
+longshore workers compensation lawyer helping injured harbor workers

 The Longshore and Harbor Workers’ Compensation Act (LHWCA) is a federal workers’ compensation law for many injured maritime employees who work on navigable waters or adjoining areas such as piers, docks, terminals, and wharves.